Influencing the prices you pay

-"It's still very difficult for firms to raise prices in the current environment," says Faucher.
-"When the economy's doing really well and the labor market is good and the unemployment rate is falling, that's when you have concerns about employers hiring and bidding up wages and inflation rising."
+"When the economy's doing really well and the labor market is good and the unemployment rate is falling, that's when you have concerns about employers hiring and bidding up wages and inflation rising," Faucher says.

-The Fed most wants to prevent a repeat of the "lost decade" of stagnant economic growth in Japan when prices fell, people delayed purchases in hopes of cheaper prices, and that caused prices to fall even further.
+Amid recent weak inflation, the Fed has kept rates low to prevent a repeat of the "lost decade" of stagnant economic growth in Japan when prices fell and people delayed purchases in hopes of cheaper prices, causing prices to fall even further.